 Denan is the birthplace of The Denan Project.
 Denan is located in the Ogaden region of remote southeastern Ethiopia and is home to a camp for refugees and internally displaced persons.
-Not far from the border of Somalia and about 40 miles from Gode, the nearest town with electricity, the Ogaden is populated mostly by ethnic Somalis and has been devastated by drought, famine, and an armed separatist movement.
+It is located not far from the border of Somalia and about 40 miles from Gode, the nearest town with electricity.
+The Ogaden is populated mostly by ethnic Somalis and has been devastated by drought, famine, and an armed separatist movement.
 Temperatures soar daily to well over 110° Fahrenheit creating some of the most unbearable living conditions in all of Africa.

 Medical Projects in Denan

-Over the past few years, we have been able to buy an ambulance to pick patients up from outlying areas or to take desperately sick people to a larger hospital 50 miles away.
+Over the past few years, we have been able to buy an ambulance to pick patients up from outlying areas or to take desperately sick people to a larger hospital 40 miles away.
 We have programs in vaccination, prenatal and well baby care, polio eradication, supplemental and emergency feeding, and inpatient and outpatient T.B. treatment.
 We also support a program to eradicate female genital mutilation.
 In 2015, our clinic was chosen by the Federal Ministry of Health and the Health Bureau of the Somali Regional State as the site for the creation of a 10-room operating theater complex.
-The new operating theater, which is due to be completed in 2016, will allow us to offer a wider range of services to our patients, and will eliminate the need to take patients to a larger hospital for more complicated procedures.
+When completed, this will allow us to offer a wider range of services to our patients, and will eliminate the need to take patients to a larger hospital for more complicated procedures.

 Water Projects in Denan

 Drought is a recurring problem in the Ogaden region.
-There are two “rainy seasons” each year, one from October through December, the other from April through June.
+There are two “rainy seasons” each year, one from late September through late November, the other from April through mid-June.
 Unfortunately, the rains frequently do not come when they are supposed to, and often do not come at all.

 To help alleviate the effects of drought, and to enable people to stay in their own homes rather than being obliged to move to a faraway camp for internally displaced persons, The Denan Project built reservoirs in five surrounding villages and purchased a water tanker truck capable of holding 20,000 liters to service those reservoirs.
-During the drought seasons of 2008 and 2011, more than 30,000 people relied on our tanker to deliver potable water to their villages.
+During the drought seasons of 2008, 2011, 2016, and 2017, more than 30,000 people each year relied on our tanker to deliver potable water to their villages.
 The tanker has become an indispensable resource, often serving as the only source of potable water for the area during the worst of the dry seasons and times of drought.